-All school personnel faculty, staff, volunteers, outside tutors, chaperones, and parents, individuals attending Academic Excursions/field trips, and those who work directly with the students must have a completed, satisfactory criminal history background check on file in the Business Office.
-All persons (employees or volunteers) working with the School students must undergo a security clearance check before the beginning their assignment.
-Parents may initiate their background clearance through RenWeb.com and submit the completed form to the Business Office for processing.
-It is the responsibility of the parent(s) to ensure a completed and approved background check has been conducted before participating as a volunteer, supporting in the classroom or with students or on an Academic Excursion.
+All school personnel faculty, staff, volunteers, outside tutors, chaperones, parents, individuals attending Academic Excursions/field trips, and those who work directly with the students must have a completed, satisfactory criminal history background check on file in the Business/Finance Office.

+At the beginning of the school year, parents should initiate their background clearance through RenWeb.com and submit the completed form to the Business/Finance Office for processing.
+It is the responsibility of the parent to ensure a completed and approved background check has been conducted before participating as a volunteer, supporting in the classroom or with students or on an Academic Excursion.